 The Company's main operation is the transportation business, a business deeply tied to the public.
 We are keenly aware that responding to the expectations of shareholders, customers, employees, and local society means ensuring healthy business management and stable and continuous profit returns.
-As such, compensation to Company directors is comprised of two portions: compensation determined based on factors such as position, operating environment, and operating performance, and compensation outlined for the acquisition of company shares.
+As such, compensation to Company directors is comprised of two portions: compensation determined based on factors such as position, operating environment, and operating performance, and compensation outlined for the acquisition of company shares, which we position at compensation linked to medium- to long-term performance.
 We believe this structure increases incentives for directors to contribute to increasing the Company's medium- to long-term corporate value.
-Furthermore, we do not issue bonuses or retirement benefits.
+Furthermore, payments are issued monthly and we do not issue bonuses or retirement benefits.